 Loss or dumping of materials at sea from offshore oil and gas installations

-- synthetic materials, which are impervious to rot, can foul the propellers of vessels and present a very real hazard to divers and submersibles.
+- synthetic materials, which are impervious to rot, can foul the propellers of vessels and present a hazard to divers and submersibles.
 They also constitute a significant hazard to marine life.

-- plastic sheeting, bags and containers can block the cooling water intakes of vessels of all sizes as well as constitute a significant hazard to marine life.
+- plastic sheeting, bags and containers can block the cooling water intakes of vessels of all sizes as well as presenting a significant hazard to marine life.

 - materials such as oil drums, lengths of wire and other heavy objects can represent a hazard to vessels and/or interfere with navigation.
 They can also snag and damage fishing nets, resulting in lost fishing time or in extreme cases, threaten the safety of the fishing vessel.

-- materials lost or discarded at sea may be moved considerable distances by currents and tides, and may eventually have a significant impact not anticipated at the deposit location.
+- materials lost or dumped to sea may move considerable distances and may have significant impacts away from the initial deposit location.

 Submitting the PON 2 form

-The form must be submitted to DECC, the Marine Coastguard Authority, Kingfisher at Seafish, the Scottish Fishermen’s Federation and/or the National Federation of Fishermen’s Organisations as soon as possible and no later than six hours after the event takes place.
-If all the information is not available within six hours, the PON 2 form can be updated at a later time.
+Where access to IRS is unavailable the PON2 reporting form, available below, must be submitted to OPRED, the Marine Coastguard Authority, Kingfisher at Seafish, the Scottish Fishermen’s Federation and/or the National Federation of Fishermen’s Organisations as soon as possible and no later than 6 hours after the event takes place.
+If all the information is not available within 6 hours, the PON 2 form can be updated at a later time.

 Anonymously reporting environmental concerns relating to offshore oil and gas operations

-If you have a concern about an environmental pollution incident/breach of offshore regulations you can report it online to the Department of Energy and Climate Change.
+If you have a concern about an environmental pollution incident/breach of offshore regulations you can report it online to OPRED.
 This section of the GOV.UK website, provides a mechanism for those aware of an environmental offshore incident, such as the release or unpermitted discharge of oil or chemicals to sea, to report this information anonymously.

 You will not be required to provide any personal details should you wish to remain anonymous.
 However, in these circumstances the Department will be unable to update you with its response to the information you provided.
 Should you wish to receive an update, we require you to leave sufficient personal details and advise us of your preferred method of communication.
 Where you provide your personal details the Department will strive to protect your confidentiality, however it cannot guarantee your anonymity.